AbidHasanPiash/flights/README.md

 List the main features of your application.
 You can create bullet points or sections to describe each feature in detail.

-- Feature 1: Describe what it does.
+- Feature 1: Easy access to get a Air Ticker, Hotel Room and Holiday packages.
+- Feature 2: Get update about Hot Deals.
-- Feature 2: Describe what it does.
+- Feature 2: Get update about Special Offers.
 - ...

 ## Dependencies